soc/soc.me/_six-years-of-scala-development/departure.md

 glossary etc.) and added new content where it was necessary (available platforms, IDE and editor support, tooling, FAQ etc.).

-I bootstrapped [scala-android.org](http://scala-android.org) in an effort to support the contributors behind Scala on Android and provide developers who wanted to use Scala on smartphones with a single point of entry to tools, documentation and support venues that was kept accurate and updated.
+I bootstrapped the [scala-android.org](http://scala-android.org) site in an effort to support the contributors behind Scala on Android and provide developers who wanted to use Scala on smartphones with a single point of entry to tools, documentation and support venues that was kept accurate and updated.

 I implemented [sbs](https://github.com/soc/sbs), a tool that benefits both new users, experienced developers, library authors and library contributors: